jonaswaller/leo-collab/tentative-gameplan.md

 # IMPORTANT NOTE: Eventually, we will optimize for LATENCY, so keep that in mind as you build this.
 Nothing should be too slow.

+# IMPORTANT NOTE: Always refer to maker-taker-rules.md for specifics

 KEY POLYMARKET API INSIGHTS
 Three APIs we'll use: